-Investing and financial planning are all about the numbers, so it’s easy to see why economists long assumed people approach these subjects logically.
-And they do, but only sometimes, which is one of the key insights of the growing field of behavioral economics.
+Investing and financial planning can all be about numbers, so it’s easy to see why economists long assumed people approach these subjects logically.
 Researchers have found abundant evidence that people often are more irrational about finances, investing and reading markets than previously known.
-Understanding how biased and oversimplified thinking can influence perspective can be fascinating-and very useful to investors.
-If you need more insights, consider finding a financial advisor to help you design a smart investing approach.
+Understanding how biased and oversimplified thinking can influence perspective can be fascinating and very useful to investors, which is where behavioral economics comes into play.
+If you need more insight, consider finding a financial advisor to help you design a smart investing approach that fits your goals.

 Behavioral Economics: The Basics

 Behavioral economics has a very interesting history despite being just a few decades old.
 In the 1970s and 1980s, a few economists, notably Richard Thaler of the University of Chicago, questioned a basic premise of economic theory.
 This was the idea that humans are rational investors and observers, and that their rationality directly influenced how markets behaved.
 But Thaler and other experts, like economist Gary Becker and psychologist Daniel Kahneman, weren’t just theorizing.
 They produced many studies that indicated humans often do not buy, sell and invest in ways that maximize positive outcomes.
 And sometimes, their actions run directly against their interests.

 By the 1990s, this research had coalesced into a discipline, which we now refer to as behavioral economics.
 For shorthand purposes, you can think of it as a blend of psychology, decision-making theory and economics.
 It explores cognitive bias, anecdotal experience, plain old emotion and their effects on the collective activity of markets.